Drrreistein/idtmp-py/NotesLiterature.md

 - [ ] duplicate candidate solution? see `regrasp/log/plan11.log`
   - duplicate for different steps, may save failed solutions in set,in order to avoid checking same solution latter
 - [ ] There is still com valid solution in step 2 phase, but SMT solver could not find it in time and then jump to deeper step
+- [ ] rrt in joint space not appropriate for TASK_regrasp, lots of planning false infeasible cases

 #### code improvement